ArkoG/MyMap/README.md

-# TMKC
+# MyMap
- Till My Kingdom Come for CK3
+ MyMap for CK3